nal-labs/docs/source/chain/UsingNal.md

 #### Adding Nal Sepolia through Chainlist

 Nal Sepolia is already registered on Chainlist.
-You can go to [Chainlist](https://chainlist.org/?search=Nal+Mainnet), click *connect wallet* to finish adding Nal Sepolia.
+You can go to [Chainlist](https://chainlist.org/?search=Nal+Sepolia+Testnet), click the `Include Testnets` checkbox, then click **Add to Metamask** on `Nal Sepolia Testnet` to finish adding Nal Sepolia.